Topological Interface States and Nonlinear Thermoelectric Performance in Armchair Graphene Nanoribbon Heterostructures: Results and Discussion

 \end{small} Here, $N_{\ell,\sigma}$ is the single-particle occupation at site $\ell$.
 Two-particle and three-particle correlation functions are also included, and the full set is solved self-consistently so that $\sum_m C_m = 1$, ensuring probability conservation.
 The reverse-bias current is obtained by exchanging the indices of ${\cal T}_{LR}(\varepsilon)$.
 Note that the transmission formula is valid only for temperatures above the Kondo temperature [\onlinecite{MadhavanV}--\onlinecite{GoldhaberG}].

 Although many-body effects in voltage-driven transport have been widely explored, their impact on electrical power generation in nanostructures driven by a temperature bias--both in quasi-equilibrium and far-from-equilibrium regimes--remains insufficiently understood [\onlinecite{ChenG}--\onlinecite{SobrinoN}].
 Here, we investigate these many-body effects for thermoelectric generators formed by the topological states (TSs) of AGNRHs.
-To reflect realistic experimental conditions, the left and right TQD energy levels are modeled as $E_L = -(\eta_1 eV_{L,g}+(1-\eta_1)eV_{R,g})+\eta_L~eV_{a}$ and $E_R = -((1-\eta_2)eV_{L,g}+\eta_2V_{R,g})+\eta_R~eV_{a}$, where $\eta_1$ and $\eta_2$ represent the effects of intra- and interdot Coulomb interactions [\onlinecite{DasSarma}] and $\eta_{L(R)}$ ($|\eta_{L(R)}|<1/2$) describe the orbital shifts induced by $V_a$ (see Fig. (3)).
+In realistic experimental conditions, the left (right) gate voltage not only tunes the energy level of the left (right) TQD but also affects the right (left) TQD; therefore, the left and right TQD energy levels are modulated as $E_L = -(\eta_1 eV_{L,g}+(1-\eta_1)eV_{R,g})+\eta_L~eV_{a}$ and $E_R = -((1-\eta_2)eV_{L,g}+\eta_2V_{R,g})+\eta_R~eV_{a}$, where $\eta_1$ and $\eta_2$ represent the effects of intra- and interdot Coulomb interactions [\onlinecite{DasSarma}] and $\eta_{L(R)}$ ($|\eta_{L(R)}|<1/2$) describe the orbital shifts induced by $V_a$ (see Fig. (3)).
 We take $U_0=90$~meV and $U_1=25$~meV, consistent with their weak dependence on AGNR lengths [\onlinecite{Kuo5}].
 In this study, we use $\eta_1 = \eta_2 = 0.8$ and a small orbital offset $\eta_L = - \eta_R = 0.1$.
 The tunneling rates $\Gamma_{e,L}$ and $\Gamma_{e,R}$ and the interdot hopping $t_x$ are treated as tunable parameters controlled by the 13- and 15-AGNR segment lengths.

 To analyze nonlinear temperature-driven power generation, we define the optimal electrical power as $\Omega_{op} = -J_{op}(V_{op},\Delta T)\times V_{op}(\Delta T)$, where $J_{op}(V_{op},\Delta T)$ and $V_{op}(\Delta T)$ denote the optimized thermal current and thermal voltage, respectively [\onlinecite{JiangJH},\onlinecite{FastJ}].
 The thermal voltage $V_{op}(\Delta T)$ is obtained by maximizing the electrical power $\Omega = -J_{L(R)}(V_{a},\Delta T)\times V_{a}$ with respect to $V_{a}$ [\onlinecite{FastJ}].
 This optimization is highly nontrivial in the Coulomb blockade regime under nonequilibrium conditions; thus, many theoretical studies avoid correlated transport and power optimization altogether [\onlinecite{AzemaJ}--\onlinecite{SanchezR}].
 The electrode temperatures are expressed as $T_L = T_0 \pm \Delta T/2$ and $T_R = T_0 \mp \Delta T/2$, where $T_0=(T_L+T_R)/2$ is the average temperature.